Bayesian-LoRA: LoRA based Parameter Efficient Fine-Tuning using Optimal Quantization levels and Rank Values trough Differentiable Bayesian Gates: Experiments

 where $d_i$ is the dimension related to the weight matrix $W_{f_1}$.

 \emph{AdaLoRA}~\cite{zhang2023adaptive}.
-It is an extension of LoRA that aims to limit the total sum of rank values used in different LoRA blocks.
+It is an extension of LoRA that aims to limit the total sum of rank values used across different LoRA blocks.
 They define a computational budget and prune rank values according to an importance score \cite{zhang2023adaptive}.
-We compute number of training parameters in AdaLoRA using Eq.~\ref{eq:lora} with $r$ which corresponds to the maximum rank value.
+We compute number of training parameters in AdaLoRA using Eq.~\ref{eq:lora} with $r$ that cofrresponds to the maximum rank value.
 According to \citet{zhang2023adaptive}, $r = \frac{b^T}{n}$ where $n$ is the number of adapted weights and $b^T$ is the target budget.
 We report the number of parameters for $b^T \in \{144, 576\}$, which results in $r \in \{3, 12\}$.

-\emph{DyLoRA} \cite{valipour2022dylora}: DyLoRA is another extension of LoRA, that enables adapting rank values dynamically.
-However, the goal of this method is to optimize the model fine-tuning for a range of ranks, in such a way that different versions of the fine-tuned model can be used if needed.
-Number of parameters for DyLoRA can be computed with Equation~\ref{eq:lora} with $r$ set to maximum rank.